roryvidalburgoa/webrtc-in-dash.js/mydevplan.md

 # Phase 3 ✅ COMPLETED
 The current dash.js fork code has a JSON settings used to enable webrtc support:
 - ✅ add more settings in order to select the socket.io version with ICE/SDP signals and custom signals described on cameraViewer.html file.
-You can select the ice servers, the webrtc url to use as socket server such as: wss://camera.geometris.com and other webrtc settings such as the PIN to use for example.
+You can select the ice servers, the webrtc url to use as socket server such as: wss://camera.geometris.com and other webrtc settings such as the APIKey to use for example.

 # Phase 4 ✅ COMPLETED
 - ✅ Integrate the new configuration to existing webrtchandler.js code and the webrtc+socket.io implementation and use it.
 This server doesn't need a md manifest for example.